m-lego/m65/notes/notenoughpins.md

 involves getting my head around too my simple things.

-The other solution restructure the matrix... let us say you want to wire a 17 columns and 6 rows, but you do not have 23 pins... you can wire another matrix, 11 columns and 10 rows and remap the matrix.
-In qmk this is made easy in the data driven approach
+The other solution restructure the matrix... let us say you want to wire a 17 columns and 6 rows, but you do not have 23 pins... you can wire another matrix, 11 columns and 10 rows and remap the matrix, that is 21 pins.
+Not a huge save but if you are only 1-2 pins short of your end game this can make the difference.
+Now you will need a different matrix but in qmk this is made easy in the data driven approach, similar in zmk via a transorm.

 *note*: add example